cfpb/design-system/docs/pages/taglines.md

         variation_implementation: ""
         variation_is_deprecated: true
     variation_group_name: Types
+use_cases: ""
 guidelines: ""
 eyebrow: Featured content
+accessibility: ""
+related_items: ""
+last_updated: 2019-10-21T20:38:39.851Z
 title: Taglines
+status: Released
 description: Taglines are short paragraphs of text with the USA flag to their left that are used in the header and footer across consumerfinance.gov.
-use_cases: ""
 behavior: ""
-accessibility: ""
-related_items: ""
-last_updated: 2019-10-21T20:38:39.851Z
 research: ""
 ---